ssciwr/Python-best-practices-course/README.md

 Participants should have basic Python knowledge and a laptop with Python installed.
 A GitHub account is required for the classroom exercises.

-Please follow the setup instructions in [PREREQUISITES.md](PREREQUISITES.md) before the course.
+Please follow the [course setup instructions](PREREQUISITES.md) before the course.
 They cover Python 3.11+, Git, GitHub CLI, classroom50, and optional editor setup for Linux, macOS, and Windows.
-A separate prerequisite slide deck is available at [slides/prerequisites.typ](slides/prerequisites.typ).
+These Markdown instructions are the participant-facing source of truth.

 ## Learning objectives